 3. Clean and remove mildew and algae

 In the Lower Mainland, we’re no stranger to mildew and algae.
 Unfortunately, these pose a risk to the integrity of your deck and are also a dangerous slip hazard.
 A texturized deck coating is a great long-term solution.
 But until spring when it can be applied, there’s an easy fix to winterize your deck now.
 This homemade cleaner will help you reclaim your outdoor space from these ornery organisms:

 Using a common garden sprayer or watering can, combine the following:

-- 1 cup of oxygen bleach such as Oxyclean
+- 8 cups of oxygen bleach such as Oxyclean

 Mix and apply the solution liberally to the deck surface, allowing the mixture to set for about 15 minutes.
 Then, simply rinse the surface clean.
 For tougher stains, apply the solution with a soft bristle brush.
 Finally, rinse the deck thoroughly, ensuring all drainage areas are clear.

 These simple steps will help you winterize your deck and prepare it for whatever the weather has in store.
 By spending a little time preparing now, you can protect this investment in your home.
 Furthermore, you’ll ensure that when the sunshine does make its return, you’ll be ready to enjoy it much sooner.
 Doing this little bit of prep now means they’ll be less work come spring.